diced/zipline-docs/docs/api/api.md

 This page attempts to document the entire Zipline API, currently it is a work in progress.

+API documentation for Zipline is **outdated and incomplete**.
+Unfortunately, the more reasonable way to get the most up-to-date information is to look at the source code.
+If you are having trouble or need help with the API, feel free to ask in the [Discord](/discord).

 ## Errors

 All errors are returned in the following format: